ClydeNarciso/breast-cancer-detection-using-supervised-learning/README.md

 ### Binary Classification of Breast Cancer Using K-Nearest Neighbors and Logistic Regression

 In this project, I will be comparing the results of the two algorithms to classify the binary target variable indicating malignancy.
+I will be using Kaggle Notebook for all Python programming.

 We have a dataset 'Breast_cancer_dataset.csv' containing features derived from digitized images of fine needle aspirates (FNA) of breast masses, and labels of 'Benign' or 'Malignant'.